croccio/Android-Auto-Store/README.md

 Q: The apps don't come out in the car

-A: With some smartphone the apps are not compatible.
+A: With some smartphone the apps are not compatible (eg: oppo, realme).
 [Click here to support the study to get the app on unsuported devices](https://www.paypal.com/donate?hosted_button_id=BMUJETEP7TYWE) or [click here to support the study to get the app on oloder android version](https://www.paypal.com/donate?hosted_button_id=7WYF2N5AN8YYL).

 Q: Can you send me the iptv list?